Skip to main content

 4. Match the two target offers whenever the Y − X spread covers the source-side cost plus the keeper's transaction cost (gas).

-In the Migration Intent Ratifier context, the keeper can take on behalf of the lender against a sell (borrow) offer in the RFQ, executing as soon as the spread exceeds the source-side cost and gas.
+In the Migration Ratifier context, the lender has posted the renewal as their own maker offer with the ratifier; a keeper fills it permissionlessly, matching it against a sell (borrow) offer in the RFQ as soon as the spread exceeds the source-side cost and gas.

 Example.
 Lender's target buy (lend) offer at X% = 2% and a matching target sell (borrow) offer at Y% = 6%.
 The 4% gross spread is the keeper's profit headroom.
 The keeper bundles a source-side borrow + repay to unlock the lender; the source-side interest accrues to the lender.
 The renewal goes through as long as the 4% target spread exceeds the source-side cost plus gas.
 The lender closes the source position early, rolls into the 2% target lend, and collects the keeper's source-side interest on top, netting a return above 2%.